In 2008, three veterans from top wireless service provider organizations got together to discuss an idea.

 Having actualized their original mission, successfully delivering superior carrier coverage to almost 3,000 buildings and venues across the U.S., it is in this same progressive spirit that Connectivity made the decision to merge with third-party operator Simplifi Wireless Group in 2017, making diverse DAS funding options available to enterprise customers – for the first time – and offering the “industry’s friendliest terms” to wireless carriers looking to provide improved service to valued subscribers.

-Today, Connectivity continues to lead the market in DAS integration and holds to its pioneering roots – harmonizing proven processes, experience, and a little bit of vision to make world-class in-building cellular coverage a simpler, more achievable reality for its customers, partners and vendors.
+Today, Connectivity continues to lead the market in DAS integration and holds to its pioneering roots – harmonizing proven processes, experience, and vision to make world-class in-building cellular coverage a simpler, more achievable reality for its customers, partners and vendors.

 Began with Sprint as Primary Customer